 Destinations will be chosen from the following outline programme to ensure your visit is both worthwhile and rewarding.
 We leave the final choice of places to visit to the discretion of our expert guide, according to the weather, local conditions and what’s about at the time.

 The late autumn and winter months find big flocks of Pink-footed Geese in the coastal marshes and fields, with parties of Redwings, Fieldfares, Chaffinches and Bramblings adorning the hedgerows.
-Flocks of 'grumbling' Brent Geese graze the marshes and in recent winters have often concealed one or two ‘Black Brants’, a vagrant from Siberia.
+Flocks of 'grumbling' Brent Geese graze the marshes and in recent winters have often concealed the odd ‘Black Brant’, a vagrant from Siberia.
 Parties of waders scurry along the tideline as we check offshore for seaduck such as Eider, Common Scoter and Long-tailed Duck.
-Red-throated Divers are usually present on the sea, their numbers increasing as the season progresses; and we have good chances of seeing Gannet, Guillemot, Kittiwake and other seabirds passing along the coast.
+Red-throated Divers are also present on the sea, their numbers increasing as the season progresses, and we have good chances of seeing Gannet, Guillemot, Kittiwake and other seabirds passing along the coast.

-To the south of our hotel (where a spot of optional pre-breakfast birding can also be rewarding), the immense tidal flats of The Wash support more wintering shorebirds than any other estuary in Britain.
+To the south of our hotel - where a spot of optional pre-breakfast birding for those that wish can also be rewarding, by the way! - the immense tidal flats of The Wash support more wintering shorebirds than any other estuary in Britain.
 Wader-watching - either here or ‘just around the corner’ between Old Hunstanton and Titchwell - is exciting throughout the late autumn and winter months.
 If you are new to birdwatching our guides will help you learn how to tell the different species apart, while ‘old hands’ will derive enormous pleasure from the sheer spectacle of so many birds.

 Tides, season, wind direction and weather on the day will, of course, all have a bearing on the number and location of the birds.
 But we should find plenty of Oystercatchers, Curlews, Ringed, Grey and Golden Plovers, Bar-tailed Godwits, Knot, Dunlin and Redshank, together with parties of 'clockwork' Sanderling scuttling back and forth along the tideline.
 From time to time, the big flocks suddenly rise as one to drift across the pale winter sky like ever-changing plumes of smoke - a breath-taking spectacle.

 Beyond the cliffs (where Fulmars may already be prospecting for a breeding ledge), we may find more seaduck, possibly including Velvet Scoter and Red-breasted Merganser.
-Winter offers the chance of Slavonian and other grebes, and although this is not a rocky coast, one or two favoured spots hold Turnstone and even the odd Purple Sandpiper.
+November offers the chance of Slavonian and other grebes, and although this is not a rocky coast, one or two favoured spots hold Turnstone and even Purple Sandpiper.

 Further east, we may visit the celebrated coastal marshes of Blakeney, Salthouse and Cley.
 Early November in particular can be productive for seawatching, bringing chances of a late autumn skua or Little Auk passing offshore.
 If there are any Waxwings about, this is usually the best time of year to find them - before the invading hordes of Fieldfares and Redwings have stripped the coastal hedgerows of berries!

-Wildfowl are numerous with Brent Geese, Teal, Pintail, Gadwall, Wigeon and Shoveler present in good numbers throughout the winter months, and mixed flocks of waders, gulls and other geese gracing the coastal fields.
+Wildfowl are numerous with Brent Geese, Teal, Pintail, Gadwall, Wigeon and Shoveler present in good numbers throughout the late autumn and winter months, and mixed flocks of waders, gulls and other geese gracing the coastal fields.

-The North Norfolk coast has a long history of turning up surprises and the chance of coming across something unexpected invariably adds a little extra spice to our birding.
-Late autumn highlights enjoyed by our groups over the past 32 years have included everything from Snow Goose and Northern Harrier to Pallas's Warbler and Red-breasted Nuthatch!
+The North Norfolk coast has a long history of turning up surprises and the chance of coming across something unexpected invariably adds a little extra spice to our birding here.
+Late autumn highlights enjoyed by our groups over the past 34 years have included everything from Snow Goose and Northern Harrier to Pallas's Warbler and Red-breasted Nuthatch!

 As with all our Norfolk breaks, we may vary the above itinerary to take best advantage of the weather and other local conditions, as well as what birds happen to be about at the time of your visit.
 And while we can't promise to find you a rarity on every trip, one thing’s for certain - whenever you come and whatever we choose to do, in Norfolk there will always be plenty to see!